 Password Generator uses a cryptographically secure pseudorandom generator.
 Generated passwords or PINs are therefore practically impossible to predict.

 aWallet allows you to import CSV files into Categories.
-This feature is useful when you want to enter large amount of data or when you want to import your data from another password manager.
+This feature is useful when you want to enter a large amount of data or when you want to import your data from another password manager.

 CSV files to be imported have the same simple format and file location in the phone storage as CSV files that are exported by aWallet.
 To find the correct place where to put CSV file(s) do CSV Export first: on the main screen press the Menu button | More | Export data to CSV.
 Exported files should be located in the path /mnt/sdcard/Android/data/org.awallet.free/files/csv/ (the base path /mnt/sdcard/ can differ based on your phone model).